Defining Climate-Smart Pathways Towards Tree Crop Yield Intensification

-A global team of researchers, in partnership with APNI, recently released the results of a ‘data-rich’ modeling approach designed to illustrate a range of what-if scenarios for future oil palm plantation development in Indonesia.
-The study provides new insight into the options faced by an industry under increasing scrutiny.
-The industry is challenged by global and domestic concerns related to the balance between its production demands and climate change mitigation, deforestation and biodiversity protection.
-The study also sheds light on the implications, and constraints, to the adoption of alternative management strategies.
+A global team of researchers recently released the results of a ‘data-rich’ modelling approach designed to illustrate a range of what-if scenarios for future oil palm plantation development in Indonesia.
+The study provides new insight into crop production strategies available to an industry facing increasing scrutiny.
+Oil palm production is challenged by global and domestic concerns related to how it operates within its tropical rainforest environment, which is highly valued for its contribution to climate change mitigation potential and biodiversity protection.
+The study sheds new light on the future implications of maintaining business-as-usual versus increased adoption of alternative plantation management strategies.

 Published in the March 2021 Issue of Nature Sustainability, Monzon et al. offer three distinct directions of development for Indonesia’s plantations over the next two decades.
 The multidisciplinary group is comprised of scientists from the University of Nebraska-Lincoln; National Scientific and Technical Research Council (CONICET) in Argentina; Wageningen University and Research; Indonesian Oil Palm Research Institute (IOPRI); Indonesian Agency for Agricultural Research and Development (IAARD); and African Plant Nutrition Institute (APNI) based in Morocco.